Correlated pair ansatz with a binary tree structure: Introduction

 Some of the present authors have recently introduced a quantum state preparation algorithm for AGP and a variationally more flexible state by modifying the AGP quantum circuit. \cite{ESPQC2023} We named this ansatz the binary tree state (BTS) for reasons to be discussed below and developed a state preparation algorithm for BTS on a quantum computer. \cite{ESPQC2023} In this work, we show that BTS can be efficiently implemented on a classical computer, thus introducing a quantum-inspired classical algorithm.
-Our findings are particularly interesting since we will show below that BTS is closely related to the antisymmetrized product of interacting geminals (APIG). \cite{Silver1969} Computing APIG expectation values is known to be computationally intractable. \cite{Johnson2013} We demonstrate that BTS provides excellent results for two model systems: the reduced BCS Hamiltonian and the one-dimensional XXZ Heisenberg Hamiltonian.
+Our findings are particularly interesting since we will show below that BTS is closely related to the antisymmetrized product of interacting geminals (APIG). \cite{Silver1969} Computing APIG expectation values is known to be computationally intractable. \cite{Johnson2013} We demonstrate that BTS provides an excellent starting point for approximating the ground states of the reduced BCS Hamiltonian and the one-dimensional XXZ Heisenberg Hamiltonian with a computational complexity that only scales with the fourth power of the system size.
 We also explore post-BTS correlated methods in this work since BTS matrix elements can be readily evaluated.

 After we provide the necessary theoretical background in \Sec{\ref{sec: background}}, we describe BTS in detail in \Sec{\ref{sec: bts_structure}}, and present numerical results in \Sec{\ref{sec: bts_results}}.
 We also consider correlating a BTS utilizing a Jastrow-style coupled cluster ansatz and exploring linear combinations of BT states in \Sec{\ref{sec: correlation}}.
 Notably, going beyond a single BTS leads to exceptionally accurate results for the model Hamiltonians discussed herein.